CASH OR VENMO ONLY

 Trash:

 All players are responsible for their own property and disposal of trash they produce.
-Garbage cans can be found throughout the staging area and are typically at most respawns as well.
-Do NOT throw water bottles, bb bottles, CO2 cartridges, etc. on the field.
+Trash and bottle return recepticals can be found under tthe pavilion in the form of blue plastic barrels.
+DO NOT throw water bottles, bb bottles, CO2 cartridges, etc. on the field.
 These items destroy our landscaping equipment and make a mess of the field.
 Players found littering the field will be sent home and may have their playing privileges revoked.

 Lost and Found: